 Large organizations often use desktop wallpapers to convey important information to employees.
 This can include company achievements, recent news, policy updates etc.

-Users can set their own wallpapers, but managing desktop wallpaper from a central place like intune ensures a consistent look across all devices.
+Users can set their own wallpapers, but managing desktop wallpaper from a central place like Intune ensures a consistent look across all devices.
 Besides this, it also provides:

-• Security Information: It could help organizations enforce security-related reminders and provide emergency contact information.
+- Security Information: It could help organizations enforce security-related reminders and provide emergency contact information.

-• Corporate Environment: Setting corporate wallpaper on all devices can foster a sense of a corporate environment.
+- Corporate Environment: Setting corporate wallpaper on all devices can foster a sense of a corporate environment.
 The company logo, colors, and brand on the wallpapers can show the company’s Identity.
 It also helps the clients and visitors showcase the brand.

 To securely store the wallpaper that is publicly accessible, you can create an Azure Storage container.
 You can also use other locations, such as SharePoint Online or Dropbox.

-Step 1 – Copy Wallpapers to a Publicly Accessible Location
+1. Copy Wallpapers to a Publicly Accessible Location

 Desktop wallpaper file should be publicly accessible or at least accessible from the target devices.
 You can store these files at any location which is accessible over the internet.
-I would be using Azure storage container.
+I would be using an Azure storage container.
 Let’s take a look:

 To create a storage account using the Microsoft Azure portal, search for Storage account and select the Create option.
 Then, fill in the necessary details to complete the storage account creation process.